danielmoniz/javascript-astar/README.md

 continuing on.
 This allows the defending player the chance to respond by either attacking or retreating.
 * A display that indicates everywhere a character can move in a single turn.
+* Armies can join the combat from any direction, but fighting armies can only flee in certain directions (uses one-way barriers).
 * ...and so on.

-max-per-turn can also be an array of values.
+maxPerTurn can also be an array of values.
 This represents an entity having a variable movement speed.
 The last value will be used for all later movement.

 Examples:

-* Let max-per-turn be [1, 2, 3].
+* Let maxPerTurn be [1, 2, 3].
 This could represent an accelerating car
   that can move 1 space on its first turn, 2 on its second, and 3 on its third.
   It then continues at a top speed of 3 indefinitely.
-* Let max-per-turn be [8, 0, 4].
+* Let maxPerTurn be [8, 0, 4].
 This could represent a runner pushing
   themselves to sprint on the first turn, then tiring and needing to rest, and eventually reaching a sustainable speed of 4 by the third turn and on.